 This 2015 UK bird study found that older mothers had female children who had fewer offspring than did the rest of the house sparrow population.
 The finding applied also to older fathers and their male children.

-In general, if a study didn’t directly demonstrate cause and effect, I don’t think it’s appropriate to force the use of epigenetics to explain everything.
-I felt that’s what this study did with epigenetic inheritance.
+In general, if a study didn’t directly demonstrate cause and effect, it isn’t appropriate to force the use of epigenetics to explain everything.
+That’s what this study did with epigenetic inheritance.

 Did the study: